EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 37

-Attorney represents Defendant, a prominent businessman, in a civil paternity suit brought by Plaintiff, who was formerly Defendant’s employee.
-Blood tests did not exclude Defendant’s paternity, and the case is being tried before a jury.
+Attorney represents Defendant, a prominent businessman, in a civil paternity suit brought by Plaintiff, who was formerly Defendant's employee.
+Blood tests did not exclude Defendant's paternity, and the case is being tried before a jury.
 The result turns on questions of fact.
 Defendant has steadfastly denied that he had sexual relations with Plaintiff, while Plaintiff has testified that they had sexual relations while on business trips and in her home.
 The trial has generated great public interest and is closely followed by the news media.
 When Plaintiff completed her testimony, Attorney was interviewed by a newspaper reporter.

 Which of the following statements, if believed by Attorney to be true, would be proper for Attorney to make?

 a.
-“As stated in our pleadings, we expect to prove that other men could be the father of Plaintiff’s child."
+“As stated in our pleadings, we expect to prove that other men could be the father of Plaintiff's child."

 b.
 “We have scientific medical tests proving that Defendant is sterile."